-One director representative from Extension recommended by ECOP and appointed by the ESCOP Chair.
-One representative from the National Institute of Food and Agriculture (NIFA), preferably a National Program Leader, recommended by the NIFA Director and appointed by the ESCOP Chair.
-One stakeholder representative, possibly a Council for Agricultural Research, Extension and Teaching (CARET) member, appointed by the ESCOP Chair.
+One director representative from Extension recommended by ECOP and appointed by the agInnovation Chair.
+One representative from the National Institute of Food and Agriculture (NIFA), preferably a National Program Leader, recommended by the NIFA Director and appointed by the agInnovation Chair.
+One stakeholder representative, possibly a Council for Agricultural Research, Extension and Teaching (CARET) member, appointed by the agInnovation Chair.